breezy-codes/breezy-codes.github.io/content/about-me/research.md

 # Research

-My research is on telecommunications and computational mathematics, with a specific focus on optimising network infrastructure for the future of wireless communication.
-Below is an overview of my Honours research, plans for a PhD, and ongoing contributions to academic research in this field.
+My research lies at the intersection of **telecommunications** and **applied mathematics**, with a focus on optimising network infrastructure for future wireless communication systems.
+Below is an overview of my Honours research, current PhD direction, and ongoing academic contributions.

 ## Motivation

-Growing up in rural Australia, I have experienced firsthand the challenges of limited network access and unreliable connectivity.
-This personal connection motivates my work in developing efficient and accessible network solutions that can address the connectivity gaps in underserved regions.
-My research is driven by the goal of making high-quality network access achievable in all environments, particularly rural and remote areas, through optimised, cost-effective network models.
+Growing up in rural Australia, I experienced firsthand the challenges of limited network access and unreliable connectivity.
+These experiences motivated my interest in developing **efficient, resilient, and accessible network solutions** to address connectivity gaps in underserved regions.
+This motivation has since extended into my PhD research, shaped in part by living through the **2019–2020 Black Summer bushfires**, during which many coastal communities lost telecommunications services for extended periods.

+As a result, my work is driven by the goal of enabling **cost-effective, high-quality communication networks** that remain **robust under both everyday operating conditions and disruptive natural events**, with a particular emphasis on mathematically grounded models for **network resilience, recovery, and adaptation**.

 ## Honours Research

-Currently, I am pursuing an Honours Bachelor's degree at Deakin University with my honours in telecommunications and computational mathematics.
-My Honours research focuses on building a mathematical framework for **optical xhaul network design** to support cost-effective, scalable deployment strategies for **reconfigurable Radio Access Networks (RAN)** and O-RAN in B5G networks.
+I completed my **Honours Bachelor’s degree at Deakin University** in telecommunications and applied mathematics.
+My Honours research focused on developing a **mathematical framework for optical x-haul network design**, supporting **cost-effective and scalable deployment strategies** for **reconfigurable Radio Access Networks (RAN)** and **O-RAN architectures** in beyond 5G (B5G) networks.

-This project aims to balance performance, scalability, and affordability by leveraging mathematical and computational models.
-The core components of my research include:
+The project balanced performance, scalability, and affordability through rigorous mathematical modelling and optimisation.
+Core components of this research included:

-- **Network Planning and Optimisation**: Developing efficient layouts and configurations for optical xhaul networks that enhance network performance and accessibility.
+- **Network Planning and Optimisation**: Designing efficient optical x-haul layouts to improve performance, coverage, and deployment cost.
-- **Resource Allocation**: Creating strategies to dynamically allocate resources within RAN to ensure optimal network performance under various conditions.
+- **Resource Allocation**: Developing strategies for dynamic allocation of resources within RAN architectures.
-- **Mathematical Modelling and Simulation**: Employing computational mathematics to simulate network scenarios, enabling the evaluation of scalability and flexibility in different xhaul configurations.
+- **Mathematical Modelling and Simulation**: Using applied mathematics to evaluate scalability, flexibility, and trade-offs across different x-haul configurations.

-I recently had a paper accepted to the Optical Fiber Communication Conference and Exhibition (OFC) 2025, where I presented a mathematical model for optical xhaul network design.
-This model was developed prior to my Honours research and has since been expanded and refined to support my current work.
-I'm also working on a paper currently for the Journal of Optical Communications and Networking (JOCN) on the extension of the model from OFC.
-As well as a paper targeted to the field of operations research on the problem.
+This work led to a paper presented at the **Optical Fiber Communications Conference (OFC)**, followed by an extended journal version published in the *Journal of Optical Communications and Networking (JOCN)*.

-## Future PhD Plans
+## PhD Research Direction

-After completing my Honours research, I plan to pursue a PhD starting in late 2025, with a continued emphasis on **reconfigurable RAN** and **beyond 5G networks**.
-My PhD research will expand on my Honours work, with more of a focus on dynamic reconfiguration and adaptive network design to meet the evolving demands of future wireless communication technologies.
-Exploring the use of different functional splits and designs to achieve optimal network performance and scalability will be a key aspect of my PhD research.
+I am currently enrolled in a **Doctor of Philosophy (PhD)** at Deakin University.
+My doctoral research builds on my Honours work and shifts focus toward **disaster recovery and disaster-resilient telecommunications networks**, with particular emphasis on **natural hazards** such as bushfires, floods, and extreme weather events.

+My PhD research investigates **mathematically grounded resilience frameworks** for network design, including optimisation, reconfiguration, and recovery strategies that enable networks to adapt under disruption.
+This work draws heavily on **operations research, optimisation theory, and applied modelling**, with applications to next-generation RAN and x-haul infrastructures.

 ## Ongoing Research and Contributions

-My interest in research extends beyond my formal studies, encompassing several research-related activities:
+My research activities extend beyond formal coursework and include the following:

-- **Associate Deakin Research Summer Scholarship**: During the 2023/2024 summer, I was awarded this scholarship, where I initially focused on **computer networks**.
-I soon shifted my research towards **Radio Access Networks (RAN)**, developing a strong interest in **O-RAN** and **6G resource allocation**.
-This experience provided a solid foundation in network planning and optimisation, which continues to guide my Honours and PhD research.
-I was also awarded this scholarship again for the 2024/2025 summer, where I continued my research into RAN and xhaul networks.

-- **Academic Publications**: In addition to my recent conference acceptance at OFC 2025, I've submitted a survey paper on **reconfigurable RAN** for IEEE, which discusses network planning, resource allocation, and the challenges of implementing beyond 5G networks.
-This paper aims to provide a comprehensive overview of the current state of research in this area and highlight the potential for future advancements.
-I've also submitted a paper extending my OFC research, which is currently under peer review.
-This paper focuses on the mathematical modelling aspects of optical xhaul network design and its implications for future network architectures.
+- **Associate Deakin Research Summer Scholarships (2023/2024, 2024/2025, 2025/2026):**
+  - *2023/2024 & 2024/2025:* Focused on computer networks before transitioning to **Radio Access Networks (RAN)**, **O-RAN**, and **6G resource allocation**, establishing a strong foundation in network planning and optimisation.
+  - *2025/2026:* Concentrated on **advanced optimisation theory**, specifically **splitting methods and Bregman divergence–based approaches** for the **Weber problem in infinite-dimensional spaces**, with emphasis on convergence properties and algorithmic efficiency.

+- **Academic Publications:**
+  - Conference paper presented at **OFC**, with an extended version **published in *JOCN***.
+  - Author of a **survey paper on reconfigurable RAN** submitted to IEEE, covering network planning, resource allocation, and beyond 5G challenges.
+  - **Three additional papers currently under peer review**, spanning telecommunications network optimisation and operations research–oriented modelling.

-For more information on my academic journey and accomplishments, please visit:
+For more information on my academic background and research outputs, please visit:

 - [Academic and Research Accomplishments](content/about-me/accomplishments.md)
 - [Capstone Projects](content/about-me/capstone.md)